Your Ultimate Naltrexone Guide

 - Substance Abuse and Mental Health Services Administration (SAMHSA): Provides resources on treatment options, including Naltrexone, and a treatment locator tool.

-- GetNaltrexone.com: Our website offers detailed information about Naltrexone, including how to access the medication, support forums, and additional resources.
+- GetNaltrexone.com: Our website offers detailed information about Naltrexone, including how to access the medication, support forums, and additional resources.- Scientific Papers:

 - Anton, R. F., et al. (2006).
 "Combined pharmacotherapies and behavioral interventions for alcohol dependence: the COMBINE study."
 JAMA.
 This study explores the effectiveness of combining Naltrexone with behavioral interventions.